Panama Canal expansion project: Competition

 The most direct competition to the canal comes from alternative routes that present options for transporting cargo between the same points of origin and destination.

 The opening of the Russian Northern Sea Route and the Canadian Northwest Passage to commercial traffic could pose an alternative to the canal in the long term.
 Warmer waters in the Arctic Ocean could open the passage for an increasing number of months each year, making it more attractive as a major shipping route.
 However, the passage through the Arctic would require significant investment in escort vessels and staging ports.
 The Canadian commercial marine transport industry does not anticipate that this route will be a viable alternative to the Panama Canal within the next 10 to 20 years.

 The two main current competitors of the Panama Canal are the US intermodal system and the Suez Canal.
 The main ports and merchandise distribution centers in these routes are investing in capacity, location, and maritime and land infrastructure to serve post-Panamax container ships and their larger cargo volumes.
 According to the ACP, the growing usage of such ships in transcontinental routes competing with the canal is irreversible.
 It was estimated that by 2011 approximately 37% of the capacity of the world's container ship fleet would consist of vessels that did not fit through the canal, as it existed prior to 2016, and a great part of this fleet could be used on routes that compete with Panama.

 The proposal states that strengthening the canal's competitive position will allow it to accommodate demand and serve its customers.
-If the canal had the capacity to serve the growing demand, Panama could become the most important connectivity hub on the continent by joining together north–south continental routes and east–west transcontinental routes.
+If the canal had the capacity to serve the growing demand, Panama could become the most important connectivity hub on the continent by joining north–south continental routes and east–west transcontinental routes.
 Accordingly, the canal will continue to be viable and competitive in all of its routes and segments, and contribute significantly to Panama's development and growth while maintaining its position as a major world trade route.